We are here to help you

 – Frontend Ratio = 25%

-As you can see, a monthly mortgage payment of $1,000 compared to a monthly income of $4,000 is 25%.
-This number represents the “frontend ratio”.
-A 25% front end ratio qualifies, as it is below the maximum of 29% maximum that is allowed.
+Here the figures show a monthly mortgage payment of $1,000 as compared to an individual’s monthly income of $4,000 which constitutes the Front-End Ratio to be 25%.
+25% front end ratio qualifies under the FHA loan norms as it is lower than the permitted maximum limit of 29%.

 Back DTI Ratio